Azure-Samples/ms-identity-python-desktop/1-Call-MsGraph-WithUsernamePassword/README.md

    - In the **Delegated permissions** section, ensure that the right permissions are checked: **User.Read**, **User.ReadBasic.All**.
 Use the search box if necessary.
    - Select the **Add permissions** button

-1. Permissions are now assigned correctly, but the client app does not yet allow interaction.
+1. Permissions are now assigned correctly, but the client app does not allow interaction.
+Therefore no consent can be presented via a UI and accepted to use the service.

    Click the **Grant/revoke admin consent for {tenant}** button, and then select **Yes** when you are asked if you want to grant consent for the requested permissions for all accounts in the tenant.
    You need to be an Azure AD tenant admin to do this.